 The court can also award the property owner attorneys' fees and court costs.

 While the information on this page can help you understand how your state's legislature treats varying levels of theft offenses, the application of those laws can vary by location.
 Local courts, law enforcement, and the district attorney will play a significant role in determining the outcome of a given case.
-For that reason, it's important to talk to a local criminal defense attorney if you've been charged with any theft-related crime.
+And whether any defenses apply will depend on the specific facts of your case.
+For these reasons, it's important to talk to an experienced local criminal defense attorney if you've been charged with any theft-related crime.